Vehicle license plates of the United States: Examples

 New Jersey offers an optional "animal friendly" license plate.
 The second generation of this plate was first issued in 2001 and features characters from the comic strip Mutts by Patrick McDonnell.
 A portion of the revenue from the plates goes to the New Jersey State Department of Health's Animal Population Control Program.
 Some states where stock car racing is popular issue special NASCAR-themed plates; a NASCAR fan can purchase a plate with the name and car number of his or her favorite driver, along with the state-issued alphanumeric sequence.
 Here, a portion of the extra cost goes to NASCAR as compensation for licensing its trademarks.
 States offering NASCAR plates featuring designs for different drivers are Alabama, Georgia, Mississippi, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, and West Virginia; Florida issues one NASCAR-themed plate.

 In Indiana, a pilot program allows large fleet vehicle operators to customize an Indiana license plate specific to their organization.
 The United Parcel Service is the first such fleet operator to take advantage of this offering.
 This kind of specialty plate can only be purchased by the owner of the fleet and is not considered a general issue plate.

-Because of the ubiquitousness of license plates, special plates – or even regular ones – can raise controversy.
+Because of the ubiquity of license plates, special plates – or even regular ones – can raise controversy.
 The state of Colorado, in recognition of the Columbine High School massacre, released a license plate with the picture of the eponymous state flower, the Columbine, with the words "Respect Life."
 Some people complained that they felt the "Respect Life" saying was intended to be an anti-abortion message.
 Sometimes even ordinary plates can spark controversy.
 For instance, George Maynard did not like the state motto on his New Hampshire license plate, "Live Free or Die", because he and his wife felt it repugnant to their beliefs as Jehovah's Witnesses and chose to cover it with tape.
 He was prosecuted and convicted for defacing a license plate.
 The United States Supreme Court ruled in Wooley v.
 Maynard, 430 U.S. 705 (1977), that since one is compelled to have a license plate on one's vehicle, they are permitted not to have to show a message from the state to which they have a moral objection, and overturned his conviction.